vijaya-laxmi90/Ai-project-01/README.md

 d.Frames: You can also download the extracted frames as a zip file by running: "create_and_download_zip_file(output_dir, "frames")"

-.Code Workflow Video Processing: The cv2.VideoCapture method reads each frame from the uploaded video.
+Code Workflow Video Processing: The cv2.VideoCapture method reads each frame from the uploaded video.
 The YOLOv5 model is applied to each frame to detect objects, which are then processed by the detect_and_associate_objects() function.

 Object Detection: The YOLOv5 model is loaded using torch.hub.load('ultralytics/yolov5', 'yolov5s'), which automatically downloads the model and loads it for inference.